jhogan/core/STYLE.md

 ### Definition
 A constant is just a variable in Python.
-However, conventions, usually based on case, can be established that to indicate that certain varibles shouldn't be assigned more than once.
+However, conventions, usually based on case, can be established that to indicate that certain variables shouldn't be assigned more than once.

 ### Rule